-By clicking on one of the E-Maj icons, the user reaches a page that lists all tables groups created in this database.
+By clicking on one of the E-Maj icons, the user reaches a page that lists all tables groups created in this database (see figure 2 above).

-In fact, this page displays 2 lists: one for groups in LOGGING state and the other for groups in IDLE state.
+In fact, this page displays two lists: one for groups in LOGGING state and the other for groups in IDLE state.

-If some groups are known in the emaj\group\def table but have not been yet created, the last part of the page allows the user to create tables groups.
+If some groups are known in the emaj_group_def table but have not been yet created, the last part of the page allows the user to create tables groups.
+With a link, the user can also define or modify the composition of tables groups.